Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypermagmas

 To verify that $p$ is in fact the coequalizer of $f$ and $g$ in $\HMag$ (resp., $\uHMag$), suppose that $q \colon M \to L$ is a morphism of hypermagmas with $q \circ f = q \circ g$.
 Then $q$ factors uniquely as $q = h \circ p$ for some function $h \colon N \to L$ (which preserves basepoints in the unital case), and we wish to demonstrate that $h$ is a morphism of hypermagmas.
 Suppose that $x, y \in N$.
 Then because $p$ is a short morphism, we have

-So $h$ is a morphism of hypermagmas proving that $p$ is coequalizer in $\HMag$ (resp., $\uHMag$).
+So $h$ is a morphism of hypermagmas, proving that $p$ is a coequalizer in $\HMag$ (resp., $\uHMag$).

 In the case of monomorphisms, it again follows from the proof of Proposition~\ref{prop:forgetful creates} and from Theorem~\ref{thm:pointed forgetful} that equalizers in $\HMag$ and $\uHMag$ are coshort.
 To verify the converse in the unital case, suppose that $i \in \uHMag(M,N)$ is a coshort morphism.
-Consider the commutative unital hypermagma $D = \{0, a, b\}$ in which $0$ is the identity and $a+a = a+b = b + b = D$.
+Consider the commutative unital hypermagma $D = \{0, 1, 2\}$ of Example~\ref{ex:not unital}, where $0$ is the identity and $1+1 = 1+2 = 2 + 2 = D$.
 Define $f, g \in \uHMag(N,D)$ by

 Both of these are morphisms of unital hypermagmas, and we claim that $i$ is the equalizer of this pair.
 It is clear that $i$ is the set-theoretic equalizer of $f$ and $g$.
 So if $q \in \uHMag(L,N)$ satisfies $f \circ q = g \circ q$, then it uniquely factors as $q = i \circ h$ for some function $h \colon L \to M$.
 It remains to show that $h$ is a morphism of unital hypermagmas.
 Indeed, for any $x,y \in L$ we have